mjgardner/xml-compilex-wsdl11-asmethods/README.md

 These will be loaded as WSDL and XSD files that define the available SOAP operations and their input and output parameters.

+If you pass an odd number of arguments to the `new` constructor method (and you're not just passing in a hash reference), the first argument will be used as the value for this attribute.

 ## namespace

 The namespace of the Perl class into which the SOAP operations will be exported